OpenVoiceOS/ovos-technical-manual/docs/bus_service.md

 ### Sources

-ovos-core injects the context when it emits an utterance, this can be either typed in the `ovos-cli-client` or spoken via STT service
+OVOS injects the context when it emits an utterance, usually when spoken via STT service

 STT will identify itself as `audio`

-ovos-cli-client will identify itself as `debug_cli`

 `mycroft.conf` contains a `native_sources` section you can configure to change how the audio service processes external requests

 ### Destinations

-Output capable services are the cli and the TTS

-The command line is a debug tool, it will ignore the `destination`

 TTS checks the message context if it's the intended target for the message and will only speak in the following conditions: